 Development of the Stress Test self-assessment report within the Task 2 or 4 could be, if needed, facilitated by another meeting at Contractor’s premises.
 Such meeting may also serve as on-the-job training of the End User specialists.

 Additional meetings may be organised, if considered necessary.

 Milestones

-The work plan with specified milestones was discussed and accepted during the inception meeting as follows.
+The general work plan with specified milestones was discussed and accepted during the inception meeting as follows.